 Today we continue our journey on exploring the five senses.
 We had science experiments about colors and sounds.
 Today we study the sense of smell.
 Most of us can smell.
 There are smells every where, good and pleasant smells, bad and nasty smells, … But why can we smell?
 Where are the smells from?
 Why there are so many different smells?
 How does smell affect taste?
-Here are some fun activities for kids to learn about smell.
-We may not be able to answer all your questions about smell, but we sure are able to help you to learn more and think more about smells.
+Here are some fun activities for kids to learn about the sense of smell.
+We may not be able to answer all your questions about smell, but we sure are able to help you to learn more and think more about the smells.

 7 Science Activities for Kids to Learn about Smells